 - Meet the definition of Covered Services, to the extent such services and supplies are covered under your Plan and are not excluded; - Are Medically Necessary; and - Are provided in accordance with all applicable preauthorization, utilization management or other requirements set forth in your plan.

-You will be required to pay a portion of the Maximum Allowed Amount to the extent of your Copayment.
+You will be required to pay a portion of the Maximum Allowed Amount to the extent of your Copayment, except for Surprise Billing Claims.